View on GitHub

 priority = 4 # Notification priority (1=lowest, 3=default, 4=high, 5=highest)

-all_phase3_message = "All PRs are now in phase3 (ready for review)" # Message when all PRs enter phase3
+all_phase3_message = "All PRs are now in phase3 (ready for review)" # Message when all PRs are in phase3

-# Automatically merges the PR when it reaches phase3 (awaiting review).
+# Automatically merges the PR once it reaches phase3 (awaiting review).

 # Before merging, the comment defined below will be posted to the PR.